 How Long Do Traffic Tickets Stay on Your Record in Florida?

 Got a traffic ticket in Florida?
-That little slip of paper can feel like a temporary headache, but it often leaves a much longer-lasting mark on your driving record.
-How long?
-That’s the critical question.
+That little slip of paper can feel temporary, but it often leaves a much longer mark on your driving record.

 For a common moving violation, like a speeding ticket, you can generally expect it to stay on your driving record for three to five years.
-But for a serious criminal violation, like a DUI, that mark can remain for up to 75 years—essentially, a lifetime.
+But for a serious criminal violation, like a DUI, that mark can remain for up to 75 years.

 How Long Does a Ticket Really Stay on Your Record?